 Wigner made the mistake of objectifying the subject: he gave a material object (Schrödinger's body) the property of a conscious subject.
 Wigner has no way of knowing for certain that Schrödinger is ever conscious of anything, and so he has no basis for the claim that Schrödinger or any other human is responsible for the projection from potentiality to actuality.
 Wigner's claim is just as arbitrary and unverifiable as the claim that big objects are responsible for the projection.
 This type of ambiguity is one reason many physicists object to bringing consciousness into physics as Wigner proposed.

 Yet, despite this problem with Wigner's proposal, he can still be absolutely certain of one thing: While Wigner can never know if anyone else is conscious, he can be certain that he is.
 Strictly speaking, Wigner has absolute certainty regarding the existence of just one consciousness, namely, 'his' consciousness.
-For Wigner, the only time he can be absolutely sure that a potentiality has become an actuality is when it appears in his consciousness.
+For Wigner, the only time he can be absolutely sure that a potentiality has become an actuality is when a definite measurement result appears in his consciousness.
 But Wigner was repulsed by this denial of other people's existence, and understandably so: This all seems to imply solipsism, the view that he is the only subject, that he is the only conscious being and everyone else is just an object, like robots or machines, in his consciousness.
 Furthermore, this same argument would apply to each of us: The only conscious subject that you can be certain of is yourself.
 Your consciousness is responsible for the projection from potential to actual.

 Thus, to correct Wigner's mistake of objectifying the subject, of arbitrarily granting consciousness to objects, we are apparently forced to accept solipsism: for you, there is no certainty that anything exists but yourself and your world.
 And for Wigner, the only certainty is himself and the existence of his world.
 So, are there millions of fragmented people experiencing their own personal worlds with no apparent connection between them?
 A world for you, a world for me, a world for Wigner?
 Yet the only world you can be certain of is your own.